TonySac/Ender3NG-Build/software_config-printercfg.md

 y_offset: -18 #Measured per printer/mount. `x_offset` can also be specified.
 z_offset: 0 # Required initially but will be tuned.
 ```

+Addtional features of the probe are discussed [here].

 At this point, all of the motion components have been defined.
 A `Save & Restart` should bring Klipper back online with no errors and some motion control available on the front end.